Spain - Profile

 - Most Spanish yacht clubs are exclusive social clubs, where visitors are not particularly welcome.
 Those which have docking facilities operate on a commercial basis charging visitors marina fees.
 Dress etiquette is strict and a sloppy appearance is frowned upon.

 - If heading into Portugal from Spain, be sure to top up your tanks before departure as diesel is cheaper in Spain than in Portugal.
+Note also that diesel is even cheaper in Gibraltar, and cheaper still in Morocco.

 The climate varies greatly from the Atlantic north coast, which is wet and cool, to the Mediterranean south and east, where summers are very hot and winters mild.
 The winds are just as varied, the north coast coming under the influence of Atlantic weather systems, with south-westerly to north-westerly winds predominating in winter and northerly winds in summer, although land and sea breezes can be experienced inshore.
 This is also the case along the south-western coast during summer, while the rest of the year, winds are either easterly or westerly.
 Alternating sea and land breezes are also characteristic of the Mediterranean coast.
 The eastern coast and Balearics are occasionally affected by the mistral, a N or NW wind which can rapidly reach gale force.